EMAp/emap.github.com/events/nlp-2011/program.md

 Valeria de Paiva<br/><br/>

-This talk presents an overview of ontology creation and development in [SUMO](http://www.ontologyportal.org), including how we envisage using it to help with reasoning about Portuguese texts.
+This talk presents an overview of ontology creation and development in
+<a href="http://www.ontologyportal.org">SUMO</a>, including how we
+envisage using it to help with reasoning about Portuguese texts.

 The Suggested Upper Merged Ontology will be introduced (no previous knowledge assumed) and Sigma (the ontology environment) associated